bookia20/devday18/README.md

    ```
    devday18-<YOURNAME>-syd
    ```

-   i.Select the region as **Sydney**. ii.
-Click **Next** to navigate to next tab. iii.
-In the **Set properties** tab, leave all options as default. iv.
+   i.
+Select the region as **Sydney**.

+   ii.
+Click **Next** to navigate to next tab.

+   iii.
+In the **Set properties** tab, leave all options as default.

+   iv.
 In the **Set permissions** tab, leave all options as default.

    v.
 In the **Review** tab, click on **Create Bucket**

 ![bucket.png](https://s3-ap-southeast-2.amazonaws.com/devday18/nytaxi/images/bucket.png)

 2. Now, in this newly created bucket, create a folder and name it **combined**.
-We will use these bucket/folder to store parquet files result of ETL process.
+Leave the encryption as none (default).We will use these folder to store parquet files result of ETL process.

 ## Discover the Data